ukie-app/uk-lang-helpers/README.md

 A repo for storing helper functions needed to process the Ukrainian language in various ways

-# splitTheWordBySyllables
+### splitTheWordIntoSyllables(str: word)

-splits the word into syllables
+This function splits the word into syllables

 Syllable forming rules:

 Based on rules specified in [EdEra book](https://edera.gitbook.io/ed-era-book-ukr/fonetika_grafka_orfoepya/sklad_skladopodl)

-1. Vowels form syllables
+Vowels form syllables

+What defines whether a constant joins current syllable or the next:

 * constant belongs to the current syllable in these cases:
   - it's the first or the last character in the string (`к` in `кни-га`)